jbobilin/Undercooked-Dinosaurs---Final-Project/README.txt

 3 - FLAG
 4 - MINE

-This program has been designed such that:
+This program has been designed in four main steps:
 1st - the menu runs
-2nd - the game
+2nd - the game field is configured
+3rd - the game runs
+4th - the game ends

+For more details on our code design process, see our initial algorithms document; however please note that although the overall sturcture for this program has remained constant, many of the details changed during the implementation and debugging processes.

+Thank you,
+The Undercooked Dinosaurs